kurlinz/configuration-management/README.md

 Or we can disbale the ssh key check all together. most preferably for ephemeral infrastructure ( servers that are dynamically created and destroyed)

+create ansible config file in ~/.ansible.cfg and set host_key_checking = false on the host machine for a large of infrastructure